Links

 mysql> CALL dolt_commit('-am', 'push on write');

-This system variable can be enabled when using push-on-commit replication (i.e. @@dolt_replicate_to_remote).
-When enabled, Dolt commits will be pushed asynchronously to the remote specified in the @@dolt_replicate_to_remote system variable, instead of synchronously completing the push before returning from the Dolt commit operation.
+This system variable can be set to 1 on replication primaries to make remote pushes asynchronous.
 This setting can cause commits to complete faster since the push to remote is not synchronous, but it may also increase the remote replication delay.
-Because of the asynchronous nature, replication errors may also be less obvious.
+See Replication.

 mysql> SET @@GLOBAL.dolt_replicate_to_remote = remote1;